radius-project/blog/scripts/blog-prompt.md

 - ONLY include links that are explicitly mentioned in the release notes or that you can verify exist in the Radius documentation
 - Verify the content thoroughly and ensure all details are accurate

-WRITING STYLE (from Radius style guide):
-- Conversational and friendly without being frivolous
-- User-focused: Write in second person ("you") not first person ("we")
-- Clear and concise: Simple, direct language
-- Active voice and present tense
-- Professional, matter-of-fact tone
-- Technical depth over marketing content
-- Evidence-based: All claims supported by release notes only

 CONTENT REQUIREMENTS:
 - Target audience: Application developers, platform engineers, DevOps practitioners
 - 800-1000 words of substantive technical content